Workers' Compensation

 - Iowa Code section 85.1 provides details on who is and isn’t covered by the workers’ compensation law.

-- The Division of Workers' Compensation provides an FAQ page on eligibility for workers' compensation.
+- The Workers' Compensation Division Eligibility page provides information on eligibility for workers' compensation.

 For information on workers' compensation for federal workers, visit the Department of Labor's Workers' Compensation page.